aridiosilva/DesignPrinciplesAndPatterns/README.md

 - Implementations of dynamically type-checked languages generally associate each run time object with a type tag (i.e., a reference to a type) containing its type information.
 This run-time type information (RTTI) can also be used to implement dynamic dispatch, late binding, down-casting, reflection, and similar features.
 - The absence of a separate compilation step means that you don’t have to wait for the compiler to finish before you can test your code changes.
 This makes the debug cycle much shorter and less cumbersome.
+- More succinct/less verbose.
+- The absence of a separate compilation step (which is much more common) means that you don’t have to wait for the compiler to finish before you can test changes that you’ve made to your code.
+This makes the debug cycle much shorter and less cumbersome.
+The delay introduced by the compile step can be distracting and break your train of thought.
+Even a 10-second compile step tends to add up over time.
+Pretty much every statically-typed language will claim to have “instant”, “partial” or “incremental” compilation, but in practice on any decent-sized project, it’s rare to see compilation take less than 10 seconds on an average machine.
+- You spend less time debugging syntax and semantic errors — Instead, almost all of your debugging time is spent purely on logic errors (which are more interesting).
+A semantic error could be as simple as having a variable myVariable of type ClassA and trying to assign to it an instance of ClassB (type mismatch; even if they have the exact same interface)— These kinds of errors are often easy to resolve but cumulatively, they still take up a fair amount of developer time.
+Semantic errors are the obvious, silly kinds of errors that make you blame yourself for not adhering to the compiler’s stringent needs.
+For example in a dynamically-typed language something like if (1) { ... } is usually OK, but the compiler of some statically typed languages will throw an error because 1 is not a Boolean.
+- More tolerant to change; code refactors tend to be more localized (they have a smaller area of effect).
+For example, with statically-typed languages, if you rename a class, you have to rename references in more different places in your code (though many IDEs can automate this to some extent)… A better example is if you have two or more different classes and you decide that they should share a single interface and refer to them by that interface, it takes more time to update them.
+Also with statically typed languages, because each object has more rigid relationships with other objects, the system can become a complex, inflexible puzzle; if a new piece doesn’t fit exactly into the existing structure, you may have to redesign the entire puzzle sooner rather than later.

 ## Strongly typed languages